pingcap/docs-tidb-operator/en/enable-tls-between-components.md

     > **Note:**
     >
     > The Secret objects you created must follow the above naming convention.
-Otherwise, the deployment of the Components will fail.
+Otherwise, the deployment of the TiDB components will fail.

 2. Deploy the cluster, and set `.spec.tlsCluster.enabled` to `true`.
 3. Configure `pd-ctl` and `tikv-ctl` to connect to the cluster.